slashauth/next-postgres-starter/README.md

 To run, simply execute `docker-compose up`.
 This will create your environment and you can access the next app at [http://localhost:3000](http://localhost:3000).

+## Starting from scratch

+If you'd like to delete your work in the DB, you can run `make clean`.
+NOTE: This will delete everything in the database and will require you to run your migrations and create data again. use with caution!

 ## Migrations

 ### Creating a new migration